sarnold/procman/README.rst

 The full package provides the ``procman`` executable as well as a working demo with a reference configuration file with defaults for all values.

-.. note:: To run the demo/example application, you need to first install
+.. note:: To run the example application, you need to first install
           ``redis`` via your system package manager.

 If you'd rather work from the source repository, it supports the common